AgoraIO-Usecase/AgoraChat-rn/packages/react-native-chat-callkit/README.md

 Besides the common properties and events, `SingleCall` provides the following property and event:

 - `inviteeId`: The user ID of the invitee.
 The property value is of the string type.
+- `inviteeName`: The user name of the invitee.
+The property value is of the string type.
+- `inviteeAvatar`: The user avatar url of the invitee.
+The property value is of the string type.
 - `onPeerJoined`: Occurs when the invitee joins the call.
 The caller receives this event.

 Besides the common properties and events, `MultiCall` provides the following properties:

 - `inviteeIds`: The list of user IDs of the invitees when a group call is started.
 The property value is of the array type.
 - `inviteeList`: The list of user IDs of the invitees during an ongoing group call.
 The property value is of the array type.
+- `invitees`: Information about the invitees.
+Include name and avatar.
+- `groupAvatar`: The avatar of the multi call.
+Use group avatars when calls are minimized.

 For group audio and video calls, the Agora Chat CallKit SDK supports up to 18 video channels and 128 audio channels.